Lumbini Tour

 Learn about Buddhism

-Lumbini is a significant site for Buddhists, and during your tour, you can expect to learn about Buddhism, its teachings, and practices.
-You can attend a meditation class at one of the meditation centers, where experienced practitioners will guide you through the practice.
+Lumbini is a significant site for Buddhists, and during your Tour, you can expect to learn about Buddhism, its teachings, and practices.
+You can attend a meditation class at one of the meditation centers, where experienced practitioners will guide you through the training.